galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 >
 > 3. **Uncheck** any steps that shouldn't be included in the workflow
 >
->    Since we did some steps which where specific to our custom peak file, we might to exclude:
+>    Since we did some steps which where specific to our custom peak file, we might want to exclude:
 >    - **Select last**
 >    - all **Replace Text** steps
 >    - **Convert Genomic Intervals to strict BED**
 >    - **Get flanks**
 >
-> 4. Rename the workflow to something descriptive, *e.g.* `From peaks to genes`
+> 4. Rename the workflow to something descriptive, e.g. `From peaks to genes`
 >
 > 5. Click on the **Create Workflow** button near the top.
 >